rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 rm logo.svg
 {{< /highlight >}}

-Second, create the Navigation file.
+Second, create the Navigation file on the command line.

 From *src/components/* folder: